Naperville Fire Department

-The Naperville Fire Department (NFD) provides fire suppression and emergency medical services to the city of Naperville, Illinois, the fourth largest city in the state and third largest city outside of Chicago.
+The Naperville Fire Department (NFD) provides fire suppression and emergency medical services to the city of Naperville, Illinois, United States.
 The department is responsible for an area of 39.32 sqmi consisting of 149,540 residents as of the 2020 census.
 The Majority of sworn personnel are cross trained as Firefighters and Paramedics.

 Stations & Apparatus

 The NFD has a total of 10 fire stations spread around the city.